iterait/emloop-tensorflow/README.md

 TensorFlow extension for [emloop framework](https://github.com/iterait/emloop) allowing to train models defined in TensorFlow.

+**At the moment, only TF 1.15 can be used as the migration to 2.0 is not done yet**

 ## Installation

 1. Install TensorFlow according to the [official instructions](https://www.tensorflow.org/install/)